 7. Try mindfulness.

-A mindfulness practice can actually help improve orgasms, according to Mersy.
+A mindfulness practice can actually help improve orgasms, according to Fogel Mersy.
 She explains, "Mindfulness means paying attention to the present moment on purpose and without judgment.
 Many people struggle with distracting thoughts during sexual activity or engage in something called 'spectatoring,' which is when you feel disconnected from your body, like you're observing the situation instead of participating in it.
 Mindfulness can help to refocus on pleasure and what's happening in the moment."

 8. Work with sexuality professionals.

 You definitely don't need to work through these challenges by yourself.
 A good sex therapist or sex educator can help you explore many of these psychological and psychosomatic causes for anorgasmia, and they can guide you in techniques, reflections, and practices that can help you discover your orgasm again.